Mental Health Facilities Muskegon, MI

 Bethany Christian Services - 30.9 miles from Muskegon, MI

 Bethany Christian Services is a mental health clinic in Holland, Michigan, located at 11335 James Street, 49424.
 Bethany Christian Services offers outpatient treatment.
-Bethany Christian Services provides individual psychotherapy, behavior modification and activity therapy to children / adolescents, young adults and seniors 65 or older.
-Some other services provided by Bethany Christian Services include mentoring/peer support/consumer-run services, family psychoeducation and therapeutic foster care.
+Bethany Christian Services provides couples/family therapy, dialectical behavior therapy and group therapy to adults, children / adolescents and seniors 65 or older.
+Some other services provided by Bethany Christian Services include family psychoeducation, suicide prevention services and therapeutic foster care.

 Learn More